SothyLorn/ansible-taskmate-setup/README.md

 Steps to Get Cloudflare Global API Key1.
 Log in to Cloudflare => Go to https://dash.cloudflare.com/
   => Sign in with your Cloudflare account credentials
-  - Navigate to API Tokens PageMethod 1 (Direct):
+  - Navigate to API Tokens PageMethod 1 (Direct)
       => Click on your profile icon in the top right corner => Select "My Profile"
       => Click on "API Tokens" in the left sidebar